praneethpj/Flutter_Video_Consultant_App_FrontEnd/README.md

 6. Open a pull request from your forked repository to the `master` branch of this repository.
 7. Wait for the maintainers to review and merge your pull request.
 8. Congratulations!
 You've contributed to this project.

-## Configurations

-Configure the Agora settings -> constants/settings.dart
-Link the backend server -> constants/ApiConstants.dart
-And also configure a Paypal Sandbox for payment